-Ten years ago, the ILAE launched its own newsletter EPIGRAPH, to be sent individually to all individual members.
-This was initially sent out 2-3 times a year, but from 2006 4 issues are year will be published - 3 online and one in a print edition.
-The first online edition in 2006 was mailed to 10,587 persons).
+Ten years ago, the ILAE launched its own newsletter Epigraph to be sent to all individual members.
+It was initially sent out 2-3 times a year, but from 2006 4 issues a year will be published - three online and one in print.
+The first online edition in 2006 was mailed to 10,587 persons.
 The newsletter is designed to facilitate communication of ILAE news from the central bodies to individual members in each country.
-4 years ago, ILAE also launched a website (www.epilepsy.org).
-OR PRIMARY NAME1.
+Four years ago, ILAE also launched a Web site (www.ilae.org).
 This has grown in size and complexity and in 2005 there were 249,911 visits.
-EPIGRAPH and the Website are overseen by the ILAE Information Officer and Website Taskforce.
+Epigraph by its own conference organiser (Richard grown in complexity and size, and now seems a good time briefly to lay out its structure and component parts.